-The nose is the central feature of the face and therefore the aim of rhinoplasty is always to achieve balance and proportion – as a result, each rhinoplasty procedure is carefully planned and unique to the patient’s concerns and requirements.
+The nose is the central feature of the face and therefore the aim of rhinoplasty is always to achieve balance and proportion – as a result, each rhinoplasty procedure at our London clinic is carefully planned and unique to the patient’s concerns and requirements.

 In our guide to rhinoplasty surgery, here are some of the common aesthetic concerns that patients have and potential surgical solutions.

 Reasons why you may want to have a rhinoplasty

 A humped nose: This is a common concern – the nose looks ‘normal’ as such but there is a bump on the bridge that can be addressed by a surgical smoothing of the cartilage and bone in the nose bridge.